 Chinese people love Lilies because they think that this flower represents good fortune and happiness.
 In addition, they also believe that Lilies are used to help people, as they can be used to solve difficult situations or problems.

-Since Lilies die, re-flower, and die again, Lilies are considered to be special in Chinese culture.
+Since Lilies die, re-flower, and die again, Lilies are considered to be special in traditional Chinese culture.
 Thus they often give this type of flowers as a wedding present, or even as a symbol for future parents who want to start a family.
 They belong to the Liliaceae family, and their scientific name is Lilium.
 They can have white, pink, orange, red, yellow, and cream petals (2).

 Chinese Rose Flowers